Smokybrown Cockroach Facts

 The Smokybrown cockroach is a relatively large species of cockroach often referred to as a "palmetto bug."
-Smokybrown cockroaches are closely related to the American cockroach but are distinguished by their slightly smaller size and uniform dark mahogany brown color.
+They are closely related to the American cockroach but are distinguished by their slightly smaller size and uniform dark mahogany brown color.
 Unlike the American cockroach (which possesses a light-rimmed pattern on its thorax) the Smokybrown cockroach's thorax is dark and shiny.
-The Smokybrown does not have an eye pattern behind their head like the adult American cockroaches do.
+They do not have an eye pattern behind their head like the adult American cockroaches do.

-Smokybrown cockroaches are prevalent in leaf litter, in and around shrubs, flowers and trees, tree holes, wood piles, garages, crawl spaces, attics, and greenhouses.
-It has also been found on roofs and in rain gutters feeding on bird droppings and plant materials.
+Smokybrown cockroaches, or palmetto bugs, are prevalent in leaf litter, in and around shrubs, flowers and trees, tree holes, wood piles, garages, crawl spaces, attics, and greenhouses.
+They have also been found on roofs and in rain gutters feeding on bird droppings and plant materials.
 Smokybrown cockroaches can also survive in sewers.
 They are strong fliers and have wings that extend beyond their bodies; they are attracted to light.